gf13579/SA-Base64Conversion/package/README.txt

 A small Splunk add-on to provide base64 conversion as a custom command.

-Created because there were no supported base64 add-ons anymore on Splunkbase.
+Created because I mistakenly believed there were no supported base64 add-ons anymore on Splunkbase.
 Also as a reason to play with the [Universal Configuration Console](https://splunk.github.io/addonfactory-ucc-generator/).

 Existing add-ons for base64 conversion include:
 - [SA-base64](https://github.com/Kintyre/SA-base64)